 - The benefit of the child having a meaningful relationship with one or both of his/her parents; and

-- The need to protect the child from all forms of physical farm, or psychological harm, from being subjected to, or exposed to, abuse, neglect or family violence.
+- The need to protect the child from all forms of physical farm, or psychological harm, such as abuse, neglect, or family violence.

 Can Primary Carer Be Changed?

 Another important point of discussion under the topic of ‘what is a primary carer’ is whether or not they can be changed.
-As with all family law cases, if the court finds that changing the primary carer will be in the best interests of the child, the court may make an order that they be changed.
+As with all family law cases, if the court finds that changing the primary carer will be in the best interests of the child, the court may make an order to authorise such change.

 Case Study Examples